0sani/Checkers/README.md

 # Checkers

-GUI checkers program which implements Minimax for a computer oponent
+GUI checkers program which implements Minimax for a computer oponent.
+Unfortunately, this computer opponent is quite bad, and needs to be improved.

 Note: the program may stop responding as it searches for moves, but it will eventually return
 A possible solution for this in the future would be using iterative deepening that way the search can stop at any time